In-Person Friday Night and Saturday Morning Services are open to all.

 Take a deep dive into this week’s Torah portion with interactive study and discussion of the text.
 We will open with a prayer for healing and close with a recitation of Mourner’s Kaddish following our study session.
 All are welcome; texts will be offered with English translation, and insights from those well-practiced or brand-new to Torah are treasured!

 Shabbat Morning for Children

 During the school year, CBST’s Limmud B’Shabbat Hebrew School and Children’s Alef Bet Shabbat services are held concurrently with the Liberal Format Shabbat Morning Service.
 Children 0-5 attend Alef-Bet Shabbat with their grownups, while children in grades K-7 attend their own services and classes in Hebrew and Jewish learning.
 CBST's Associate Rabbi Rabbi Yael Rapport directs these programs.
 Learn more about Children's Education Programs!

 In this brief service, CBST community members gather on zoom to mark the end of Shabbat each week with candle lighting and singing, led by CBST clergy.
 Open to all.

 Torah and Haftarah Reading at CBST

-CBST is proud that all Torah and Haftarah readings for Shabbat, festivals, and High Holy Days is done by lay members of our community.
+CBST is proud that all Torah and Haftarah readings for Shabbat, festivals, and High Holy Days are done by lay members of our community.
 We provide our readers with access to an easy online sign-up system, guidance and support in preparation, and images from our Torah.
-If you are interested in learning more about our leyning program or would like to be put on the email list, click here.
+If you are interested in learning more about our leyning program or would like to be put on the email list, let us know.